dynamic-labs/blindpay/README.md

 ### How It Works

 1. **Wallet Connection**: Users connect their wallet using Dynamic Labs
-2. **KYC Verification**: Users complete a KYC form with personal information
+2. **KYC Verification**: Users complete KYC verification using BlindPay's secure iframe interface
-3. **Receiver Creation**: BlindPay creates a receiver with the provided KYC data
+3. **Receiver Creation**: BlindPay automatically creates a receiver with the verified KYC data
 4. **Metadata Storage**: The receiver ID and banking ID are stored in Dynamic user metadata using the `useUserUpdateRequest` hook
 5. **Service Access**: Users can now access BlindPay services using their stored receiver ID
 6. **Data Persistence**: All KYC data persists across sessions and devices via Dynamic's user metadata system

 ### KYC Flow

-The KYC flow includes:
+The KYC flow is handled entirely through BlindPay's secure iframe interface, which includes:

 - Personal information (name, email, date of birth)
-- Contact details (phone number)
+- Contact details (phone number, address)
+- Identity verification (tax ID/SSN)
-- Address information (street, city, state_province_region, postal code)
+- Address verification
+- Document upload capabilities
+- Terms of service acceptance
-- Document verification (proof of address, ID documents)
+- Real-time validation and verification

 ### Security Features

-- KYC data is sent directly to BlindPay's secure API
+- KYC data is collected and processed entirely through BlindPay's secure iframe
+- No sensitive KYC data passes through your application
 - Receiver IDs are stored in Dynamic's encrypted user metadata
-- No sensitive KYC data is stored locally
 - Environment variables for development defaults

 ## 💱 How It Works